yangyou95/blog/phd/appl_online_study.md

 Step function returns a bool value of whether the terminal state has been reached.
 Parameters:

 * state (class State can be override): Current state of the world
-* random_num: Random number in a scenario
+* random_num: Random number in a scenario (Need to dig into, how to link with prob obs)
 * action: Action to be take, ACT_TYPE is a int value
 * reward: Reward recieved after taking action from state
 * obs: OBS_TYPE is a uint64_t value